NishargShah/eslint-config-airbnb-extended/README.md

 ## Features

 - **Airbnb Base Configuration**: Built on top of Airbnb's highly opinionated ESLint config.
-- **Supports Legacy Config**: Provides a one-to-one replacement for Old Airbnb ESLint configs.
+- **1:1 Replacement for Airbnb Configs**: Provides a one-to-one replacement for Old Airbnb ESLint configs.
 - **TypeScript Support**: Out-of-the-box TypeScript support for all your code.
 - **Customizable**: Easily extend or modify settings to match your project's coding style.
 - **Pre-configured Rules**: Ready-to-go rules that enforce consistent coding practices.